Skip to Content

 Love it?
 Pls Share it!

 Worried about your upcoming surgery?
 What is it about surgery that sends chills down peoples’ spines?
-We pick our surgeons because we trust them.
+Whether you’re undergoing facial feminization surgery or having a tummy tuck procedure, we pick our surgeons because we trust them.
 We know they will have the right equipment they need to get us through our surgery, such as wearing the correct surgical loupes.
 And we are aware that they are well-trained.
 Yet many of us are still incredibly nervous and unsure when preparing for surgery.

 Rooted deeply in society are plenty of myths and misinformation about surgeries.
 And a lot of the fear comes from these.
 So today I am sharing some information that will help you better understand surgeries better and help you when preparing for your own procedure.